edward-sentongo/AR-Workshop/README.md

 - Vector 3: a 3d location
 - Quaternion: a Vector 3 + angular motion.

-2. Add taplisteners to the object and scene
+2. Let's try the linear motion animator: Vector3Evaluator()

+3. Let's use the angular motion animator: QuaternionEvaluator()

 3. Play around the code and see what else you can make your object to do.